|

 court order;

-settlement; and
+a court settlement; and

-representative, cancel an authorization to receive payment and/or any other
+representative, cancel an authorization to receive payment, and/or any other

 request to not send payment to the legal representative.

-after the effective date of settlement.
+made after the effective date of settlement.

-staff with the BWC settlement attorney.
+will staff with the BWC settlement attorney.